Japan and weapons of mass destruction: Japanese possession of weapons of mass destruction

-Bioweapons
+Biological weapons

+Japan's use of biological weapons in the Second Sino-Japanese War is estimated to have killed between 200,000 and 300,000 people.

 Japan became interested in obtaining biological weapons during the early 1930s.
-Following an international ban on germ warfare in 1925 by the Geneva Protocol Japan reasoned that disease epidemics must make effective weapons.
+Following the international ban on germ warfare in interstate conflicts by the 1925 Geneva Protocol, Japan reasoned that disease epidemics must make effective weapons.
 Japan developed new methods of biological warfare (BW) and used them on a large scale in China.

-During the Sino-Japanese War (1937–1945) and World War II, Unit 731 and other Special Research Units of the Imperial Japanese Army conducted human experimentation on thousands, mostly Chinese, Korean, Russian, American, and other nationalities as well as some Japanese criminals from the Japanese mainlands.
+During the Sino-Japanese War (1937–1945) and World War II, Unit 731 and other Special Research Units of the Imperial Japanese Army conducted human experimentation on thousands, mostly Chinese, Korean, Russian, and other nationalities, mainly across Asia (Taiwanese, Vietnamese, Cambodians, Filipinos, etc), as well as some American, British and Dutch POWs and Japanese criminals from the Japanese mainlands.
 In military campaigns, the Japanese army used biological weapons on Chinese soldiers and civilians.

 Japan's infamous biological warfare Unit 731 was led by Lt.
 General Shirō Ishii.

 Unit 731 used plague-infected fleas and flies covered with cholera to infect the population in China.

 The Japanese military dispersed insects by spraying them from low-flying airplanes and dropping ceramic bombs they had developed that were filled with mixtures containing insects and diseases that could affect humans, animals, and crops.

-Localized and deadly epidemics resulted and an estimated 200,000 to 500,000 Chinese died of disease.
+Localized and deadly epidemics resulted, and an estimated 200,000 to 500,000 Chinese died of disease.

 Recent additional firsthand accounts testify the Japanese infected civilians through the distribution of plague-infested foodstuffs, such as dumplings and vegetables.

 During the Changde chemical weapon attacks, the Japanese also employed biological warfare by intentionally spreading infected fleas.
 In Zhejiang Province cholera, dysentery, and typhoid were employed.
 Harbin also suffered Japanese biological attacks.
 Other battles include the Kaimingye germ weapon attack in Ningbo.

 Japan sent a submarine with unspecified biological weapons early in 1944 to defend the island of Saipan from American invasion; however the submarine was sunk.

-Another attack against American troops with biological weapons was planned during the invasion of Iwo Jima.
-The planned involved towing gliders laden with pathogens over the American lines.
+Another attack against American troops with biological weapons was planned for the invasion of Iwo Jima.
+The plan involved towing gliders laden with pathogens over the American lines.
 However, this plan never took shape.
 Had it succeeded, thousands of American soldiers and marines may have died, and the operation as a whole may very well have failed.